christianrowlands/android-network-survey/README.md

 ## Tracking And Privacy

-The version of this app on the Play Store has Firebase Crashlytics set up.
-This means that app crash logs are sent off the device to Firebase.
+The version of this app on the Play Store has Firebase Crashlytics and Analytics set up.
+This means that app crash logs and analytics are sent off the device to Firebase.
 If you don't want to participate in this type of tracking then you have three options.

 1. Install the app
    from [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/com.craxiom.networksurvey).